-- 1000s of styles which are similar to that of other fast fashion suppliers
+- The brand stocks thousands of styles that are similar to that of other fast fashion suppliers

-- Materials used are low quality e.g polyester
+- Materials used are low quality and feel cheap

-You may have bought items which you now realise may not be as ethical as you first thought, but don’t worry, it’s common and can be difficult to avoid.
-There are things you can do to reduce the impact;
+You may have bought items that you now realise may not be as ethical as you first thought, but don’t worry, it’s common and can be difficult to avoid.
+There are things you can do to reduce the impact:

-- Wear and re-wear.
 People are choosing to buy more clothes than wearing what they have.
-If you have items that still have a lot of life in them, then put them at the front of your wardrobe and make sure they’re in eyesight next time you say you have nothing to wear.
+If you have items that still have a lot of life in them, then put them at the front of your wardrobe and make sure they’re in sight the next time you say you have nothing to wear.

-- Don’t throw, donate.
 If some items just aren’t being worn, then don’t throw them away if they are of good quality.
 Either look to give away on social sites or donate to charity.
-If they aren’t in good shape i.e broken, stained, ripped, then look for textile recycling centres, or clothes recycling banks
+If they aren’t in good shape i.e broken, stained or ripped, then look for textile recycling centres, or clothes recycling banks

 How to shop for clothes ethically

 There are so many ways you can buy new clothes without feeling guilty.
-One of these is to choose second hand or vintage clothing, rather than buying new.
-There are so many charity shops on the high street that stock a whole range of designer labels, styles and sizes that you may just be surprised what you can get.
+One of these is to choose second-hand or vintage clothing, rather than buying new.
+There are so many charity shops on the high street that stock a whole range of designer labels, styles and sizes that you may just be surprised by what you can get.